Ha-banna/Htu-helper/README.md

 This website is created in Reactjs
 =======

+# Dependencies

+## npm install jwt-decode
+used to decode jwt tokens from backend

+## npm i react-router-dom
+to install the react router which allows for routing in react applications

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).